noir-lang/noir/docs/docs/dev_docs/getting_started/noir_contracts.md

 aztec = { git="https://github.com/AztecProtocol/aztec-packages", tag="master", directory="yarn-project/aztec-nr/aztec" }
 ```

 You are now ready to write your own contracts!

 You can replace the content of the generated file `example_contract/src/main.nr` with your contract code.

 ## Next Steps

-You can learn more about writing contracts from the [Contracts section](../contracts/main.md).
+- You can learn more about writing contracts from the [Contracts section](../contracts/main.md).
-For now you can use the [PrivateToken contract example here](https://github.com/AztecProtocol/aztec-packages/blob/master/yarn-project/noir-contracts/src/contracts/private_token_contract/src/main.nr).
+- You can find more example Aztec contracts [here](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts/src/contracts).
+- Consider going through the [token contract tutorial](./token_contract_tutorial.md) for a deep dive on writing more advanced Aztec contracts and an introduction to some of the concepts that underpin the Aztec network architecture.

-After writing the contract, you have to compile it.
+- After writing the contract, you have to compile it.
 Details can be found [here](../contracts/compiling.md).

-After compiling, you can deploy your contract to the Aztec network.
-Relevant instructions and explainations can be found [here](../contracts/deploying.md).
+- After compiling, you can deploy your contract to the Aztec network.
+Relevant instructions and explanations can be found [here](../contracts/deploying.md).

-Thereafter, you can interact with the contracts similar to how it was shown in the the [Creating and submitting transactions section on the Sandbox page](./sandbox.md#creating-and-submitting-transactions).
+- Thereafter, you can interact with the contracts similar to how it was shown in the the [Creating and submitting transactions section on the Sandbox page](./sandbox.md#creating-and-submitting-transactions).